xilongzhou/lookahead_svbrdf/README.md

 ```

 where `$path` point to the directory of test real images, `$name` represents the saved path.
-Inside the saved path, the final feature maps are saved to `$name\fea` and optimization process at step 0,1,2,5,7 are saved to `$name\pro`
+Inside the saved path, the final feature maps are saved to `$name\fea` and optimization process at step 0,1,2,5,7 are saved to `$name\pro`.

 ## Our Dataset

-We also provide higher resolution version of unscaled real scenes: [link](https://drive.google.com/file/d/1kzJicyd9Dn-cGNWJCDqJ4fuh5b_NDajW/view?usp=share_link)
+We also provide higher resolution version of unscaled real scenes: [link](https://drive.google.com/file/d/1kzJicyd9Dn-cGNWJCDqJ4fuh5b_NDajW/view?usp=share_link).

 ## Citation